IB Diploma Programme (Grades 11-12)

 Group 6: Arts

-Students may opt to study an additional sciences, individuals and societies, or languages course, instead of a course in the arts.
+Students may opt to study an additional science, individuals and societies, or language course, instead of a course in the arts.

 The subjects in the arts allow a high degree of adaptability to different cultural contexts.
 The emphasis is on creativity in the context of disciplined, practical research into the relevant genres.